katcipis/sophia/notes/plan9/plan9.md

 ```
 The integration of devices into the hierarchical file system was the best idea in UNIX
 ```
 From [The use of namespaces in Plan9](http://doc.cat-v.org/plan_9/4th_edition/papers/names).

+Indeed it was.
+Plan9 pushes the UNIX idea to the limit proposing that the integration of everything should be done as a hierarchical file system.

+What would be everything ?
+Well, everything =), like:

+* Networking
+* Information on running processes
+* Any service that you can think of
+* Remote files
+* Actual local files

+Access to all this will be done via files.
+That is why namespaces are central to Plan9, every process has its own namespace that can be empty or inherited from it's parent.
+All services that a process can see and integrate with must be present on this namespace.
+Making stuff available on your namespace can be achieved via mounting.

+Services are represented through files.
+Since files (services) can be local or remote you need a common protocol between local and remote file servers, this is achieved through the 9P network protocol and mount devices.

+## Mount away

+TODO: image to explain mount device. local and remote mounting + 9P

 ## Multiplication factor